Brett Kavanaugh Supreme Court nomination: Cloture

-Full Senate
+Full Senate vote

 The Senate confirmed Brett Kavanaugh to the Supreme Court as an associate justice on October 6, by a vote of 50–48.
 One senator, Republican Steve Daines, who supported the nomination, was absent during the vote due to his attendance that day at his daughter's wedding in Montana.
 Republican Lisa Murkowski, who opposed the nomination, agreed to pair her vote with Daines' by voting "present" on the nomination, so that their two votes would be cancelled out and the balance of the vote would be retained, while registering her opposition in the Congressional Record.
 All other Republicans voted to approve the nomination, and all Democrats voted in opposition, except Joe Manchin who voted to approve the nomination.

 Kavanaugh's confirmation vote was historically close.
 In terms of actual votes, the only Supreme Court confirmation vote that was closer was the vote on Thomas Stanley Matthews, nominated by President James A. Garfield in 1881.
 Matthews was confirmed by the margin of a single vote, 24–23; no other justice has been confirmed by a single vote.
 However, in percentage terms, Kavanaugh's vote was even closer than Matthews'.
 Matthews was supported by 51.06% of the senators voting, but Kavanaugh only got 51.02% of the vote.

 Following Kavanaugh's confirmation, protesters began singing, "We Shall Not Be Moved," outside the capitol.
 Also, a throng of protesters pushed past a police line, storming up steps to pound on the doors of the U.S. Supreme Court.